CMPS-2200/assignment-03-template/assignment-03.md

 **3d.
 (4pts)** Assume that any `map`s are done in parallel, and that we use the efficient implementation of `scan` from class.
-What are the recurrences for the Work and Span of this solution?
+What is the Work and Span of this solution?
+You don't need to give recurrences, but do state the runtimes of the relevant sequences primitives (e.g, map, scan, reduce) to justify your answer.

 **Enter answer in `answers.md`**